 The spread of COVID-19 (Coronavirus) is resulting in restrictions that have shut down crowded places like bars, restaurants, and sporting arenas.
 Despite being places that can typically follow recommendations of social distancing, many dealerships will or have been forced to close, or are temporarily closing out of an abundance of caution and to do their part to flatten the curve of infection.
-Some remain open but are heavily focused on doing business differently to reduce the chances of spreading infections.

 Whatever situation you find yourself in, we’re all in this together.

 There is no doubt that this is a time filled with uncertainty and questions.
 Questions like: Is now a good time to buy a car, or should I wait?
 There are many ways to answer that.
 Some consumers are driven to postpone their purchase until the economy settles down.
 While others are inspired to shop for an epic deal due to lower demand and cranked up manufacturer rebates, incentives, and buyer’s assurance programs.
 We’re hearing a surprisingly large number of calls about these new incentives.

 Not only should we be prepared for the customers who are still shopping now, but we should also take this time to prepare for the future.
 The keyword of that last sentence is time.
 As the Director Of Training at CallRevu, one of the most frequent reasons I hear for poorly-handled phone calls is that managers in our industry simply wear too many hats and have too little time to train.

 It’s true.
 I feel their pain.
 It’s something we need to respect and embrace before it’s too late.
 Rather than punching someone over the last 48-roll value pack of toilet paper, it’s time to zero in on reality and analyze the effectiveness of your current training solutions, or, what you can do if you don’t have one.